 Another important tax benefit for small business owners with LLCs is that you might not have to pay business taxes at all if you’re not involved in US trades or business.

-For example, let’s say you’re the sole owner of a consulting LLC and live in India.
+For example, let’s say you’re the sole owner of a consulting LLC in India.
 If no one in the US works for your LLC, and your business does not earn money in the US, you don’t have to pay US taxes.

 If you have a corporation, on the other hand, you will pay taxes on dividends and other taxable income earned in the United States.

 Keep in mind, too, that you don’t have to be a US citizen to register your business as an LLC in the US.
-However, you must apply for a Taxpayer Identification Number (or TIN) or Employer Identification Number (or EIN).

 After submitting your application, it takes about 18 weeks for your number to be assigned, so be sure to take this step sooner rather than later.

-How to start your LLC with doola
+How to Start Your LLC with doola

 Are you convinced that an LLC is the best structure for your US business?
 Are you ready to experience the LLC tax benefits listed above? doola allows you to form an LLC and start a US business in under 10 minutes.